cs3285/hpc-terasort/README.md

 ##Measuring Performance
 The **terasort_main.c** file illustrates the usage of the terasort function.
 You can add timers inside **terasort_main.c** to profile your code, experiment with different strategies, and come up with the fastest implementation you can.
 Performance tests will be a large part of your evaluation.You are encouraged share your ideas and results on the Piazza forum.
 Good luck!

+## Deliverables
+The deliverables for this lab are as follows:

+* terasort.c

+Please do not make any changes to the *Makefile*.
+If you include any additional headers or libraries, please make sure they compile as-is on the VM, Deepthought and through Bonnie.

 ## Submitting Your Code
 Submitting Your Code